 Although our shift to remote work was sudden, we know that welcoming our teams back to the office isn’t as simple as just unlocking the doors.
 Since we were last together, we’ve virtually hired and onboarded more than 500 new Asanas globally who have never set foot in an Asana office.
-As we plan for our in-person return, we’re investing in reuniting our teams through intentional re-onboarding, leading consciously, and fostering belonging and inclusion, all grounded in our own use of Asana.
+As we plan for our in-person return, we’ve invested in reuniting our teams through intentional re-onboarding, leading consciously, and fostering belonging and inclusion, all grounded in our own use of Asana.

 At Asana, there really is no substitute for the connection and team flow we experience when we’re co-creating in the same space together.
 As a company, we’re focused on creating dynamic in-office experiences where teams can thrive, do their best work, and be heard and supported in their decision-making.

 When considering our hybrid model, we also wanted to keep investing in our purpose-built culture that focuses on collaboration, inclusion, and personal and professional growth.
 We’re committed to supporting employees at all stages as they develop their careers, and that level of mentorship is best suited to being primarily face-to-face.

-That means Asanas and our 150 new open roles will be primarily colocated in our 11 global offices, with flexible hours so that people can optimize when and how they work best.
+That means Asanas and new open roles will be primarily colocated in our 11 global offices, with flexible hours so that people can optimize when and how they work best.
 From the beginning of the company, we established trust in our employees and didn’t have set hours or ways of doing work.
 That will not change.

 As we reunite our teams, we’ll incorporate additional flexibility that adds hybrid elements to our office-centric culture.
 Our long-standing No Meeting Wednesday policy will evolve to include the option of Work from Home Wednesday, and most employees will have the option of working from home on Fridays as well.
 With this shift, Asanas can synchronize in-person collaboration and the time needed for focus and individual flow, either at home or in the office, which enhances the value we get from both.